 Shirataki sesame noodles are easy to make, keto, low carb, and gluten-free.
 They are delicious, filling, and very healthy!

-These shirataki sesame noodles are amazing.
+These noodles are amazing.
 They are so close to the real thing!
+They are one of my favorite shirataki noodles recipes.

-I normally prepare shirataki noodles by boiling and dry-roasting them.
+I normally prepare them by boiling and dry-roasting.
 Then I simply toss them with butter, garlic, and Parmesan.
 But a few weeks ago I decided to try using them in a sesame noodles recipe.

 Success!
-These shirataki sesame noodles are delicious, flavorful, super-filling, and healthy!
+These noodles are delicious, flavorful, super-filling, and healthy!
 No carb overload, and some great fiber for your good tummy bugs to work with.
 I’ve been making this recipe regularly ever since.

 What main dishes go with shirataki sesame noodles?